The Hundred (cricket): Investment and possible future match format change

-Lancashire became the first host county to sell part of their stake in their franchise, with 70% of the Manchester Originals going to the RP-Sanjiv Goenka Group, owners of the Mohun Bagan Super Giants and Lucknow Super Giants, for approximately £81m.
+Lancashire became the first host county to sell part of their stake in their franchise, with 70% of the Manchester Originals going to the RP-Sanjiv Goenka Group, owners of the Mohun Bagan Super Giant and Lucknow Super Giants, for approximately £81m.
 This transaction established RPSG as the principal stakeholder in the Manchester-based team, with Lancashire County Cricket Club retaining the remaining 30% ownership.

 Yorkshire then sold their entire stake in the Northern Superchargers to Sun Group, the owners of Sunrisers Hyderabad, for around £100m.
-On February 11, 2025, Chelsea co-owner Todd Boehly agreed to buy a 49% share in Trent Rockets for close to £40m.
+On 11 February 2025, Chelsea co-owner Todd Boehly's Cain agreed to buy a 49% share in Trent Rockets for close to £40m.
 On February 12, GMR Group, owner of Hampshire Cricket Club, agreed a £48m deal for the ECB's 49% stake in Southern Brave.
+The sales were finalised in the second half of 2025 leading to Northern Superchargers and Oval Invincibles being rebranded as Sunrisers Leeds and MI London respectively.
+In August 2025, The Guardian reported that the new IPL-affiliated investors were keen to change the format of The Hundred from 100 ball cricket into a franchise T20 tournament to align with other franchise leagues.
+Months earlier, in April of the same year, the England and Wales Cricket Board had admitted it was "open to discussions" about changing the format of The Hundred into a franchise T20 cricket tournament.
+It has been noted by sources such as ESPN that any attempted change of format to The Hundred before 2028 could face objections from BBC Sport and Sky Sports, which are the contracted broadcasters for the tournament.